praveen-1999-dot/PraveenHiremath-Stepin_ScientificCalculator-/1_Requirements/_Requirements.md

 # REQUIREMENTS

+**INTRODUCTION :

-#INTRODUCTION: The Scientific calculator project is the application based mini project,
+The Scientific calculator project is the application based mini project,

 which is used to perform arithmetic operations, trigonometric functions, logarithmic functions,